-Philip Lewis is hailed as one of the finest violinists/pedagogues in the US today.
+Philip Lewis is hailed as one of the finest violinists/pedagogues in the United States today.
 He has been described as a violinist of “Rare excellence—combining sensitivity, virtuosity, warmth, and vitality” (Baltimore Sun).

-In 1975, Mr. Lewis accepted a post as Professor of Violin at the Virginia Commonwealth University and performed for 3 years as Violinist of the Smetana Piano Trio.
+In 1975, Mr. Lewis accepted a post as professor of violin at Virginia Commonwealth University and performed for 3 years as violinist of the Smetana Piano Trio.
 During this time, Lewis performed several concerts for the Chamber Players of Kennedy Center in Washington DC.
-From 1979-1991 Mr. Lewis was Violinist of the Koryo Piano Trio performing concerts throughout Asia and North America.
+From 1979-1991 Mr. Lewis was violinist of the Koryo Piano Trio performing concerts throughout Asia and North America.

-Mr. Lewis moved to Texas in 1978 to accept a position as Professor of Violin and Chamber Music and Artist Violinist at the University of North Texas (UNT) in Denton, Texas where he continues teaching highly-gifted students.
+Mr. Lewis moved to Texas in 1978 to accept a position as professor of violin and chamber music and artist violinist at the University of North Texas (UNT) in Denton, where he continues teaching highly-gifted students.
 Mr. Lewis has often been a soloist with the University of North Texas Symphony Orchestra, performing concertos by Brahms, Glazunov, Mailman, Mozart, Saint-Saens, Sibelius, Tchaikovsky, and the Ravel Tzigane.

 Philip Lewis has performed as soloist with many orchestras.
-He played Brahms Concerto for Violin and Cello and Beethoven Concerto for Violin, Cello, and Piano with the Seoul Philharmonic Orchestra in Korea.
-He has soloed with the Baltimore Symphony Orchestra, the Calgary Philharmonic, the Annapolis Symphony, the Westside Symphony Orchestra of Los Angeles, the Richardson Symphony, the Longview Symphony, the Lubbock Symphony, the Plano Chamber Orchestra, and the San Gabriel Symphony Orchestra under such eminent conductors as Lucas Foss, Anshel Brusilow, Maurice Handford, and Leon Fleisher.
+He played the Brahms Concerto for Violin and Cello and Beethoven Concerto for Violin, Cello, and Piano with the Seoul Philharmonic Orchestra in Korea.
+He has soloed with the Baltimore Symphony Orchestra, Calgary Philharmonic, Annapolis Symphony, Westside Symphony Orchestra of Los Angeles, Richardson Symphony, Longview Symphony, Lubbock Symphony, Plano Chamber Orchestra, and San Gabriel Symphony Orchestra under such eminent conductors as Lucas Foss, Anshel Brusilow, Maurice Handford, and Leon Fleisher.

 Chamber music has always played a large part in Mr. Lewis’ life.
-He performed in festivals like the New American Music Festival of New York, the Aspen Music Festival, the Sitka Chamber Music Festival, Juneau Classics and Jazz, the Reizeno Muziek Gezelsehap, the Grand Canyon Music Festival, the Park City Chamber Music, plus festivals in Korea, Hong Kong, and Taiwan.
+He performed in festivals like the New American Music Festival of New York, Aspen Music Festival, Sitka Chamber Music Festival, Juneau Classics and Jazz, Reizeno Muziek Gezelsehap, Grand Canyon Music Festival, Park City Chamber Music, plus festivals in Korea, Hong Kong, and Taiwan.

-Philip Lewis and his wife, cellist Jungshin Lim Lewis, make their home in Dallas, Texas.
+Philip Lewis makes his home in Dallas, Texas.
 Mr. Lewis performs on a 1733 Sanctus Seraphim violin made in Venice, Italy.

 Philip Lewis - Violin & Adam Wodnicki - Piano